radius-project/docs/docs/content/concepts/runtime/index.md

 ### Universal control plane

 The universal control plane (UCP) provides the front-door endpoint, authentication, authorization, and other central capabilities for a self-hosted Radius environment.
-When deploying to a Radius environment using a deployment JSON file (Bicep) or through sinbgle imperative commands (CLI, Terraform), UCP handles the request and sends it to the appropriate plane and resource provider.
+When deploying to a Radius environment using a deployment JSON file (Bicep) or through single imperative commands (CLI, Terraform), UCP handles the request and sends it to the appropriate plane.

 Learn more about the deployment flows: